Arthur R. Marshall: Everglades projects

 One of Marshall's ideas was the concept of “system generalists.”
 When applied to the Everglades, a generalist means professionals who are not simply scientists specializing in one discipline, but those who possess a full understanding of the chemistry, geology, hydrology, ecology and overall environmental significance of the system and also have an appreciation for its historic and aesthetic value.

-He also wrote what is referred to as “The Marshall Plan” - a blueprint for Everglades restoration that is still viable today.
+He also wrote what is referred to as “The Marshall Plan” in the early 1970s, which was a blueprint for Everglades restoration.
 The plan emphasized the need for 'sheet flow', the slow movement of surface water in a southerly direction that is natural and essential to the Everglades ecosystem.
 The scheme promoted in the Marshall Plan helps retain water in the wetlands and preserves the original habitat found in the ancient Everglades.

 Legacy

 Douglas, author of the 1947 book The Everglades: River of Grass, paid tribute to Marshall in some of her writing.
 In Florida: the Long Frontier, she wrote, “Although my phrase 'River of Grass' first awakened people to the notion of the Everglades as a river, it was Arthur Marshall who filled in all the blanks.
 More than any other person, he stretched our idea of the Everglades and how we are connected, which created the most powerful arguments for restoring the ecosystem.”

 In 1984, a year before his death, Marshall was named “Conservationist of the Decade” by the Florida Wildlife Federation.
+He asked to have a chair at the University of Florida named after him, leading to an initial $600,000 endowment for the Arthur R. Marshall Eminent Scholar Chair in the Department of Zoology.

-Today, three living memorials bear his name: the renamed to become the Arthur R. Marshall Loxahatchee National Wildlife Refuge in Boynton Beach, the Arthur R. Marshall Eminent Scholar Chair, a million-dollar endowment in the Department of Zoology at the University of Florida, and the Arthur R. Marshall Foundation a non-profit West Palm Beach organization founded by Marshall’s nephew, John Marshall, with the help of Tim Keyser, in 1998.
+Two other living memorials bear his name: the Arthur R. Marshall Loxahatchee National Wildlife Refuge in Boynton Beach and the Arthur R. Marshall Foundation, a non-profit West Palm Beach organization founded by Marshall’s nephew, John Arthur Marshall, with the help of Tim Keyser, in 1998.
 The Foundation has as its mission to preserve and restore the Florida Everglades, in part by educating young people and the public about Everglades ecology through comprehensive public outreach and environmental education programs.

 Marshall's numerous writings and salient correspondence were donated to the University of Florida's Smather's Library by his widow...the late Kathlene Eppen Marshall.
 Additional archives are held at the ArtMarshall.org office in West Palm Beach, and have been made available to researchers.
 Some of his major works have been placed in the Everglades digital library at Florida International University.